apascualgarcia/ReplayEcology/README.md

  * **outputs**: `2_demultiplexed/corrected/day0`;`2_demultiplexed/corrected/day7` - 2844 corrected sequencing files for each sample (e.g. A01.AE49_052214DR16s-Sam476-550.fastq), deposited in two folders "day0" and "day7" (though note that files from other studies are included in each of these, to which this nomenclature does not apply).

 ##### 3. Filtering using DADA2

+This script runs the preliminary processing step of the DADA2 pipeline, filtering and trimming the sequences in the demultiplexed sequence files to prepare them for downstream work.
+The filtered sequences that result from this script are the most raw sequence data we have made available via deposition at NCBI.
+The is standard practice, but also means that this script is not runnable since only its outputs but not its inputs are available to external users.

 * **script**: `dada2_filter_sequences.R` - This script filters and trims the 2844 sequencing files using standard parameters of DADA2, truncating reads at the first instance of a quality score less than 11 and after a length of 240 bases.